soundsuggest/thesis12-text/README.md

 thesis12-text
 =============

-Schelfaut (2013) - Master thesis - Visualization of music suggestions
+The Latex files for the master thesis Visualization of music suggestions (2013).